dm13450/dm13450.github.io/_posts/2021-03-27-CryptoAlphaVantage.md

 monthlyData = digital_currency_monthly.(ccys[inds], datatype = "csv");
 ```

 Again formatting the returned data into a nice dataframe gives us a monthly view of the price action for each of the currencies.
-I format the date column, calculate the monthly log return and cumulative log return
+I format the date column, calculate the monthly log return and cumulative log return.

 ```julia